V4WIND/csv2vcf/README.md

+# Instruction for koss, add numbers in contact.csv and open in terminal and then enter make. that's it.
 # csv2vcf
 csv2vcf is a small command line tool to convert CSV files to VCard (.vcf) files.

 ## Usage :
 Go to terminal or command prompt and type :

 ```